Shortcuts

 Aside from the largest cities, real estate in France has been struggling for the past 15 years.
 The French Riviera’s real estate pricing has performed much worse than most other areas of France, with the rural areas performing the worst.

-Sold prices have, for the past 15 years, been flat-lined or decreasing, aside from a temporary bump due to Covid of between 0.3% and 1.4% (1% average), depending on the area.
-The Covid bump in prices is already correcting.
+Sold prices have, for the past 15 years, been flat-lined or decreasing, aside from a temporary bump due to Covid-19.
+The Covid bump in prices started correcting back to pre-Covid pricing in 2022, and in 2023 went below pre-Covid pricing to the lowest France has seen since the lows of the 2008 housing market crash.

 The Covid Effect